ebozkurt93/dotfiles/setup/README.md

 - Run all scripts with numeric order.
   - Ideally check the scripts before running them, some of these are development related therefore it might not be needed in all machines.
+  - Some scripts may require reopening shell, or may give errors since things are already installed

 ## Configure iTerm2 settings
 Select the following path in iTerm2 options "General -> Preferences -> Load preferences from a custom folder or URL"